umd-lib/dcfug2017-03/index.md

   ```
   https://fcrepo.lib.umd.edu/fcrepo/rest/pcdm/d3/05/a8/4f/d305a84f-6287-439c-b20d-b3d19e05aa44
   ```
+* Images are cached by Loris after first retrieval from Fedora

 --

 ### Mirador IIIF Image Viewer

-* Static wrapper around a build of Mirador
+* Static wrapper around a forked build of Mirador
 * Embeddable via `<iframe>`
 * Some custom code contributed back to community
 * Some changes are unique to UMD